OfficeDev/office-js-docs-pr/docs/reference/manifest/control-mobilebutton.md

 ---
-title: MobileButton type Control element in the manifest file
+title: Control element of type MobileButton in the manifest file
 description: Defines a button on a mobile device that executes an action or launches a task pane. ms.date: 02/04/2022 ms.localizationpriority: medium